 You can elaborate on the dish by serving the flaming sauce over an ice cream and angel food cake, pound cake or sponge cake, or over custard or puddings.
-(Cherries and chocolate are a delicious combination.)
+Cherries and chocolate or lemon pudding are a delicious combination.

 1. DRAIN.
 Drain cherries, reserving the juice.